 Due to the unique employment arrangement of Individual Providers and Customers, the Customers have the sole right to supervise, terminate and/or discipline Individual Providers.
 In cases where it is necessary to protect the health, welfare or safety of a Customer, to include but not limited to, credible allegations of abuse, neglect or financial exploitation of a Customer by an Individual Provider, the State reserves the right to condition any future funding based on credible allegations concerning Customer welfare or safety.
 The State also reserves the right to condition any future funding on substantiated allegations of fraud against the State or if an Individual Provider is placed on the Medicaid Sanctions list.
+The State also reserves the right to condition any future funding to Customers of an MHH Provider who lacks the certification(s) required under the Customer's service plan; provided, that the MHH Provider will be allowed a reasonable period of time to renew or recover the certification(s).
 Any such condition may include restriction of the employment of a particular Individual Provider or monitoring of services provided by an Individual Provider.
 No such action shall be considered discipline that is subject to the grievance procedure or the requirement of an administrative hearing.

-Upon request from the Union or Individual Provider the State shall provide, to the extent allowable by law, the reasons the Customer's funding was conditioned or the State's reasons to terminate (defund) an Individual Provider.
+Upon request from the Union or Individual Provider the State shall provide, to the extent allowable by Iaw, the reasons the Customer's funding was conditioned or the State's reasons to terminate (defund) an Individual Provider.
 The Parties shall work together to attempt to obtain necessary confidentiality agreements in order to share information.